 The Citizenship Question

-The Commerce Department under President Trump wanted to ask a citizenship question on the 2020 Census, which created quite a bit of turbulence.
+The Commerce Department under the Trump administration wanted to ask a citizenship question on the 2020 Census, which created quite a bit of turbulence.
 Three courts blocked the admittance of such a question to the Census, which then went to the Supreme Court Justices.
 On June 27, 2019, the Supreme Court agreed with the lower courts in a 5-4 decision.

 Simply put, the question asks whether or not the respondent is a citizen of the United States.
 It does not ask about legal status.
 The Census used to ask a citizenship question, but switched things up in 1950 when the Census Bureau began distributing two different census forms, a long one and a short one.
 Only the long one contained the citizenship question, but only one in six households received the long form, which has not been used since 2000.
 The question now appears instead on the American Community Survey, an annual survey the Census Bureau sends to a random sample of 3.5 million households for yearly information on economic, social, demographic, and housing data such as income, poverty, and health insurance.
 This move would have taken the same question from the American Community Survey and put it on the Census instead.